dantasfiles/dantasfiles.github.io/_posts/2024-12-27-notes-on-oodds.md

 author: Daniel Dantas
 ---

-These are thoughts I had, and things I found interesting, while reading [Object-Oriented Design and Data Structures](https://andrewcmyers.github.io/oodds/)
+I use these notes to track thoughts I had, and things I found interesting, while reading [Object-Oriented Design and Data Structures](https://andrewcmyers.github.io/oodds/)

 The notes are still in progress as I have not yet finished reading the book